DATA SHARING & ANALYSIS

 All blood samples and data will be de-identified (names and other identifying features removed) and shared publicly with researchers internationally to maximize the discoveries that come of this research.
 Our data sharing plan was modeled after the standards of the H3Africa Ethical Guidelines for Genomic Research.

 Storage and sharing of biological samples

 Some whole blood samples will be stored in Kenya and South Africa for local analysis.
 Blood will also be stored in the biobank of the National Institute for Mental Health in the United States, which is located at Rutgers University (RGR).
 A small portion of DNA will be sent to the Broad Institute in Cambridge, MA for genetic processing.
 The remaining DNA will be stored (as de-identified samples) at the NIMH-RGR and will be available to the scientific community for approved research use.
-A portion of the blood sample from Kenyan participants will be available onsite in the KEMRI-Wellcome Trust laboratory for local analysis.
+A portion of the blood sample from Kenyan participants will be available onsite in the KEMRI-Wellcome Trust and the Aga Khan University laboratories for local analysis.
 For those who agree in South Africa, immortalized cell lines will be created from the blood sample.
 A cell line is a renewable source of DNA for future scientific use.
 The South African cell lines will be available for all qualified researchers to study around the world.

 Storage and sharing of data